ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 1. The Issuer has no further obligations or commitments to the Contractor beyond those stated in the Contract Terms.

-1. The Contractor agrees that the Contract Terms are governed by and will be construed in accordance with the Canadian Lawlaws applicable in British Columbia.
+1. The Contractor agrees that the Contract Terms are governed by and will be construed in accordance with the Canadian Law.